tarenrug/cambridge-maths-projects/README.md

 # cambridge-maths-projects
-Computational projects I did at the University of Cambridge
+Computational projects I did during my mathematics degree at the University of Cambridge.

-A collection of all my computational projects I did at University